 Exercises for Seniors to Reduce Hanging Stomach: A Comprehensive Guide

-hanging stomach, also known as a pot belly or muffin top, is a common concern for many seniors.
+A hanging stomach, also known as a pot belly or muffin top, is a common concern for many seniors.
 As we age, abdominal muscles naturally weaken and lose core strength, while weight gain and poor posture can also contribute to extra fat around the midsection.

 To stop a hanging stomach, engage in regular exercise such as seated leg lifts, chair squats, and walking.
 Perform strength training and core exercises 2-3 days per week.
 Complement this with a diet rich in fiber and lean proteins while limiting processed foods.
 Also, improve posture, manage stress, quit smoking, and ensure adequate sleep.

-The good news is that with the right diet and exercise regimen, seniors can reduce hanging stomach fat and regain a flatter, firmer belly
+The good news is that with the right diet and exercise regimen, seniors can reduce hanging stomach fat and regain a flatter, firmer belly.

 What Causes a Hanging Stomach in Seniors?